vmware-tanzu-labs/yaml-overlay-tool/docs/sections/kubernetesUseCases.md

 <br/>

-## Adding Additional Labels and Selectors To All YAML Files In a Directory
+## Add additional labels and selectors to all YAML files in a directory

-In this example we use the `merge` action to add in 2 new labels to a set of YAML files contained in a directory.
+In this example, the `merge` action lets you add two new labels to a set of YAML files contained in a directory.

 ```yaml
 ---